 Our Mission

-LongHouse Reserve exemplifies living with art in all forms.
-Founded by Jack Lenor Larsen, its collections, gardens, sculpture and programs reflect world culture and teach the fostering of a creative life.
+LongHouse Reserve encourages living with art in all forms.
+Founded by Jack Lenor Larsen, its collections, gardens, sculpture and programs reflect world cultures to inspire a creative life.

 Diversity Statement